 Everisto is a Senior Researcher with the International Water Management Institute (IWMI), based at the IWMI West Africa office in Accra, Ghana in 2017.
 Prior to joining IWMI (2006), Everisto was a Research Fellow at the London School of Economics and Political Science (LSE).
 His research is based on understanding the common property resources such as water, forestry and land and grounding them within the gendered livelihoods context, as in Africa commons form the backbone for the livelihoods of poor men and women.
 Everisto Mapedza was the Focal Point for the Dryland Systems Consortium Research Program (CRP) with IWMI’s research focusing on South Asia, Central Asia, West Africa, East and Southern Africa.

-Since completed her PhD in 2003, for which she worked with Elinor Ostrom, Esther has worked on several issues, such as the role of collective action and property rights in poverty reduction, gender, benefits distribution, mangroves tenure and governance, impacts of tenure reform implementation on tenure security, livelihoods and sustainability, the development of a prototype forest observatory for the Eastern Africa region, and the governance of linked resources such as forests and water.
-Esther works globally and her projects included multiple countries in Africa, Asia, and Latin America.
-She started her work in the drylands of East Africa inhabited by pastoralists and is currently working on forests – montane forests, coastal mangroves and inland dryland forests.
+After completing her PhD in 2003, for which she worked with Elinor Ostrom, Esther worked on several issues, such as the role of collective action and property rights in poverty reduction, gender, benefits distribution, mangroves tenure and governance, impacts of tenure reform implementation on tenure security, livelihoods and sustainability, the development of a prototype forest observatory for the Eastern Africa region, and the governance of linked resources such as forests and water.
+Esther worked globally and her projects included multiple countries in Africa, Asia, and Latin America.
+She started her work in the drylands of East Africa inhabited by pastoralists and most recently worked on forests – montane forests, coastal mangroves and inland dryland forests.

 Beril holds a BA degree in International Economics from the Corvinus University of Budapest, Hungary and a MSc degree in Development Studies at the London School of Economics and Political Science, UK.
 In her research, she explores conflict and cooperation in coupled social-ecological systems, such as the institutional foundations of behavior in gold mining transaction systems in Kyrgyzstan.
 She employs a multi-method approach including behavioral experiments and focuses on the unobservable institutional elements of beliefs and norms regarding implied rules-in-use.
 Since April 2018, Beril is focusing on her research in its final phase, starting off with a visiting fellowship at the Center for Behavior, Institutions and the Environment at Arizona State University.